-In the pages of the Bible we see a unique combination of the personalities and individual styles of more than thirty different authors - all of them writing under the overriding authority and inspiration of God.
+In the Bible, there is a unique combination of the personalities and individual styles of more than thirty different authors-each of them writing under the overriding authority and inspiration of God.
 The Bible is the inspired words of God written through the work of enlightened authors.
 Therefore, we can be sure that it is exactly as God intends.